-No, the Basic UDI-DI does neither appear in clear text nor in the Data Matrix Code.
-It is only used in EUDAMED as a key to product groups.
+No, the Basic-UDI does not appear in plain text or in the code.
+It is used in EUDAMED, certificates and documentation as a key for grouping products.

 The manufacturer has to contact one of the issuing entities named by the European Commission.
 IFA GmbH is one of these issuing entities.
 By pre-allocating a PZN by IFA, the UDI-DI in the form of a PPN is automatically assigned to the device.
 This does not cause any further licence fee.